lonekorean/highlight-within-textarea/README.md

 ### Usage

-To see examples in action, check out `demo.html`.
+To see examples in action, check out [demo.html](https://github.com/lonekorean/highlight-within-textarea/blob/master/demo.html).

 Make sure you reference both the CSS and the JS files on your page.
-Then you can attach the plugin to your existing textareas.
+Then you can attach the plugin to your existing textareas:

 ```javascript
 $('.my-textarea').highlightWithinTextarea({ onInput: onInputHandler });